 When Lazarus stepped out of that tomb, there were friends at hand to help him get out of his grave clothes, to support him and love him.
 That’s what this community of faith is for: to help each of us get unbound.
 During this time when you might feel isolated and alone, there are friends to help you out of your stinking grave clothes, and into the family of God.

-We may not have all the answers, we may not feel any less helpless than you do right now, but we have this hope: Christ has overcome death and sin, and offers us new life in him.
-That new life can be yours, if you believe in him.
-Let’s pray.
+We may not have all the answers, we may feel helpless, but we have this hope: Christ has overcome death and sin, and offers us new life in him, if we believe in him.